| Chapter

-AND PLANNING IN THE COMPUTER SYSTEM LIFE CYCLE
+AND PLANNING IN THE COMPUTER SYSTEM LIFE CYCLELike other aspects of

 information processing systems, security is most effective and efficient